UnknownAuthority/SimpleTextEditor/README.md

 Download the release, unzip it and cd to the extracted folder, and run "dotnet SimpleTextEditor.dll" in the cli, make sure you have dotnet installed

+note:no current release yet, cause github is weird

 ## Features

 It only supports reading and  writing from one file for now, can load and save text